rubymonsters/ruby-for-beginners/source/15-bonus_2/02-modules.md

 In Ruby, modules are somewhat similar to classes: they are things that hold methods, just like classes do.
 However, modules can not be instantiated.
-I.e., it is not possible to create objects from it.
+I.e., it is not possible to create objects from a module.
 And modules, unlike classes, therefore do not have a method `new`.

 So, what are modules useful for?